4Z1KD/HolyLogger/README.md

 <h2>Donation</h2>
 I have everything I've ever dreamed of.<br>
 Be nice to each other, it will make me happy.<br>
-Ah, and I will not mind if you buy me a beer the next day of the field.<br>
+And...
+I will not mind if you buy me a beer on the next field day.<br>

 <h2>License</h2>
 The application is FREE for non commercial use by Amateur Radio Operators.